madzera/happytree/CONTRIBUTING.md

 * [TreeTransaction](./src/main/java/com/madzera/happytree/TreeTransaction.java)
 * [TreeSession](./src/main/java/com/madzera/happytree/TreeSession.java)

-With this in mind, the unit tests structure are based in two types of tests:
+With this in mind, the unit tests structure is based on two types of tests:

 #### Demo tests